How Hard is it to be a Star? Convex Geometry and the Real Hierarchy: Introduction

 The examples in this paper are different in that they rely on duality and characterizations from convex geometry by Carath\'{e}odory, Steinitz, Kirchberger, and \Krass\ to flip quantifiers.
 The only previous result of this nature we are aware of is the radius problem we discussed above.

-Section~\ref{sec:CS} illustrates our approach with an easy example: we first show that convex hull membership lies in \ER; this example only requires Ca\-ra\-th\'{e}o\-dory's theorem, and no duality.
+Section~\ref{sec:CS} illustrates our approach with some easy examples: we first show that convex hull membership lies in \ER; this example only requires Ca\-ra\-th\'{e}o\-dory's theorem, and no duality.
 Pushing slightly farther, membership in the interior of the convex hull also lies in \ER, and for that result we combine duality with Steinitz's theorem, which extends Carath\'{e}odory.

 In Section~\ref{sec:Kirch} we turn to Kirchberger's theorem and separability by hyperplanes, which turns out to be \VR-complete, rather than the obvious \EVR.
 Finally, Section~\ref{sec:Krass} applies \Krass-theorem to shar-shapedness.
 We conclude the paper with a section on open problems.